 God has sent us to work on our wounds first, with a broken identity, and then to help others bandage their wounds.

-What is the process to bandage my wounds and to be ready to help others bandage theirs?
-I ask the question because you cannot help others heal their wounds if you have not worked on your personal wounds first.
+What is the process to bandage my wounds and be ready to help others bandage theirs?
+I ask because you cannot help others heal their wounds if you have not worked on your wounds first.

-When you understand your personal identity, you will understand your professional and social identities too.
-Keep in mind, the Bible uses different images to describe your professional identity: You are a shepherd of sheep, you are a priest, a prophet, a minister of the Most High.
+When you understand your identity, you will understand your professional and social identities too.
+Keep in mind, that the Bible uses different images to describe your professional identity: You are a shepherd of sheep, you are a priest, a prophet, a minister of the Highest.
 What greater responsibility is there than that?